cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 ### <a id='Dynamic_scaling'>Dynamic reference frame scaling</a>

 VP9 standard allows to change resolution without insertion of key-frame.
 It's possible because of native built-in capability of VP9 decoder to upscale and downscale reference frames to match resolution of frame which is being encoded.
 By default SDK VP9 encoder inserts key-frame when application does [Dynamic Resolution Change](#Dynamic_resolution_change).
 In this case first frame with new resolution is encoded using Inter prediction from scaled reference frame of previous resolution.
 Dynamic scaling has following limitation coming from VP9 specification: resolution of any active reference frame cannot exceed 2x resolution of current frame, and can't be smaller than 1/16 of current frame resolution.
 In case of dynamic scaling SDK VP9 encoder always uses single active reference frame for first frame after resolution change.
-So SDK VP9 encoder has following limitation for dynamic resolution change: new resolution shouln't exceed 16x and be below than 1/2 of current resolution.
+So SDK VP9 encoder has following limitation for dynamic resolution change: new resolution shouldn't exceed 16x and be below than 1/2 of current resolution.

 Application may force insertion of key-frame at the place of resolution change by invoking [encoder reset](#MFXVideoENCODE_Reset) with [mfxExtEncoderResetOption](#mfxExtEncoderResetOption)`::StartNewSequence` set to `MFX_CODINGOPTION_ON`.
 In case of inserted key-frame above limitations for new resolution are not in force.